About This Listing

-Dorm style hostel accommodation in our historic mill just outside Durrow, Co.
-Laois - Bright, airy and clean, 6 bed bedroom and rec room with external bath house and toilets.
+Dorm style hostel accommodation in our historic mill just about 5 miles outside Durrow, Co.
+Laois - Basic, airy and clean, 5 bed dorm and rec room with external bath house and toilets.
 Ideally suited to groups - light breakfast provided

 A newly renovated dorm room in a historic mill, with an adjacent living / games room with an external bath house featuring shower and wc's